shakilmith/documentation/frontend/react/react-functional-component/index.md

 export default ParentComponent;
 ```

 Here in the above code, you can see, we have a parent component and three child components.
 And we then invoke the child components in the parent (top level) component.
-At the end, we have exported the parent component ```export default ParentComponent;```
+At the end, we have exported the parent component ***export default ParentComponent;***

-# Export a default top level component at the time of creation of the component
+## How to Export the Parent Component at The Time of Component Declaration

 We can export a top level or parent component at the time of declaring the component.
+Such as,

 ```
-//create and export a component export default App(){ //it is root component of this file return <h1>Export a default Component</h1>
+//create and export a component export default App(){ //it should be the root component of this file return <h1>Export a default Component</h1>
 }
 ```

-Note: A .js or .ts file (javascript module) must not contain more than one default or root level component.
-Thus, we can only use one export default syntax.
+**Note:** A .js or .ts file must not contain more than one default or root level component.
+Thus, we can only use one export default syntax in a .js or .ts file.